 Even though functional alcoholism might appear doable short-term, and long-term, it’s unsustainable.
-Furthermore, it’s also unsustainable to be in a relationship with a high-functioning alcoholic who doesn’t address their addiction.
+Furthermore, it’s also unsustainable to be in a relationship with a high-functioning alcoholic who doesn’t address their addiction and check into an alcohol rehab and drug addiction rehab center.
 Often, husbands and wives are the sole parties aware of their spouse’s alcohol problems.

 The functional alcoholic can function at social events but is not able to hide it from their spouse.
 For example, the spouse might see the partner drinking secretly or discover the emotional side effects of alcoholism.
 It’s possible that the spouse can become emotionally abusive or distant too.